 The Act, allows step-parents, relatives and persons with permanent custody of a child to complete an adoption through the use of the Self-Help Kit.
 With respect to a step-parent adoption, the Act allows one adult to apply to the court to become a parent jointly with the parent of that child.
 The person applying to adopt may be married to the child's parent or be living common law with the child's parent.
 In respect to a relative adoption, the Act defines a relative as a parent, grandparent, sibling, aunt, uncle, or first cousin of a birth parent or child by birth or adoption.
-For a person with permanent custody of a child, the

-Act allows persons who have a court order for permanent custody of a child and who have had custody of that child, under a temporary or permanent custody order for at least two years, to adopt that child in the same manner as a relative or step-parent adoption.
+For a person with permanent custody of a child and who have had custody of that child, under a temporary or permanent custody order for at least two years, to adopt that child in the same manner as a relative or step-parent adoption.